Skip to main content

 • “100% completed in 6-7 hours with only a few minor gameplay bugs on my walkthrough.”

-• “I completed the game 100% in just 6 to 7 hours, and I encountered a few minor gameplay bugs during my walkthrough.”
+• “I completed the game in just 6 to 7 hours, and encountered only a few minor gameplay bugs during my walkthrough.”

 • stability

-The game suffers from numerous bugs and glitches, leading to a frustrating experience for players despite its enjoyable gameplay.
-Overall, while it offers fun elements, its stability issues detract significantly from the overall enjoyment.
+The game's stability is marred by numerous bugs and glitches, leading to a frustrating experience for players.
+While the gameplay is enjoyable, the technical issues detract from the overall enjoyment.

 • “Unfortunately, the bugs and glitches make for a frustrating play.”